ionic-team/ionic-site/docs/v2/components/index.md

 ```

 <h2 id="navigation">Navigation</h2>
+_For more in depth information on navigation see the [Nav API reference](../api/components/nav/Nav)._

 Navigation in Ionic is much more "native like" and is heavily modeled off of [the navigation features in iOS](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/Navigation.html).